APPLE Trees, Seeds and Dried Herb

 Pollination

 Most varieties are not self pollinating and at least two compatible trees are needed for pollination.
 When choosing varieties, make certain to pick trees that will bloom at the same time (early, mid, or late bloomers).
 Crabapples (ornamental or fruiting varieties) can act as good pollinators.
 Also, you may want to keep in mind that some apple varieties are naturally biennial - they produce large crops only every other year.
 Others are annual heavy producers.
+(Ripening dates are given for USDA Zone 5)

 Most apples are grafted onto vigorous rootstocks and are available in 3 sizes: